Does your Essential Oil Supplier use any of These 9 Dirty Tricks and Adulterations to Extend Profits?

 - Some oil producers do not actually add chemicals to their oils.
 Instead, they inject chemical solvents into the water in their boilers during the distillation process, increasing output by about 18%.

 Imagine what happens to essential oils when chemicals are added to water, which is boiled into steam and then forced into plants to extract their oil.
 It IS impossible for an essential oil extracted through this method to avoid containing at least SOME of these chemical additives.

 - Many essential oils are produced by solvent extraction and can wear the label “pure” essential oils.

 With the solvent extraction process essential oils are extracted by immersing plants in chemical solvents, such as hexane, petroleum benzine, ether, or carbon tetrachloride.
 These solvents are later removed by vacuum distillation.
-But . . . like the solvent injection steam distillation process, do you think it is possible to completely eliminate all toxic residue from oils extracted by immersing plants in toxic chemicals?
+But . . . like the solvent injection steam distillation process, do you think it is possible to completely eliminate all chemical residue from oils extracted by immersing plants in harsh chemicals?